-12.3 For the purposes of this clause 12, events of Force Majeure include but are not limited to strikes, lock-outs or other labour disturbances, accidents, sabotage, embargo, war (whether or not declared), fire, flood, revolution, riot, civil commotion, explosion, shortage of power, breakdowns of plant or machinery, shortage of raw or other materials from normal sources of supply, act of God, and any order or direction of any local, Provincial, State or Federal Government, Government authority or instrumentality.
+12.3 For the purposes of this clause 12, events of Force Majeure include but are not limited to strikes, lock-outs or other labour disturbances, accidents, sabotage, embargo, war (whether or not declared), fire, flood, revolution, riot, civil commotion, explosion, shortage of power, breakdowns of plant or machinery, shortage of raw or other materials from normal sources of supply, act of God, the imposition of Sanctions, and any order or direction of any local, Provincial, State or Federal Government, Government authority or instrumentality.

 12.4 Both Seller and Buyer shall exercise reasonable endeavours to cure any event of Force Majeure to the extent that it is reasonably possible to do so, it being understood that the settlement of strikes, lockouts and other labour disputes shall be within the sole discretion of the party asserting Force Majeure.

 12.5 If an event of Force Majeure causes a reduction in the total quantity of material the Seller is obliged to deliver pursuant to this Agreement, the Seller shall allocate its available supplies of such Material, if any, among any or all of its existing customers in a fair and reasonable manner.
 In addition, where the Seller is the affected party, it may (but shall not be required to) offer to supply, from other sources, Material of similar quality in substitution for the Material subject to the Force Majeure event in order to satisfy that quantity which would otherwise have been sold and purchased under this Agreement.